-Program registrants file with the CDTFA an annual fee return by self-reporting the information.
-Any fees due are remitted to the CDTFA.
+Program registrants self-report information by filing an annual return with the CDTFA.
+Any fees due are remitted to the CDTFA on or before the last day of February for the previous calendar year.
 The fee amount is based on the following criteria:

 - The number of employees employed by you for 160 hours or more in California, and

 - Your fee category, A or B, depending on your four-digit Standard Industrial Classification (SIC) code.
-The categories are based on the number of cases in a SIC code where workers were found to have elevated levels of lead in their blood, as reported to the California Department of Public Health's California Occupational Blood Lead Registry in the prior three years.
+The categories are based on the number of cases in a SIC code where workers were found to have elevated levels of lead in their blood, as reported to the California Department of Public Health's California Occupational Blood Lead Registry.
 Category A applies to businesses in a SIC code that had fewer than 20 reported cases of persons with elevated blood lead levels.
 Category B applies to businesses in a SIC code that had 20 or more reported cases.